Yellowen/Owrang/docs/user/intro/docs.user.intro.md

 ---

-## Why Should I Use ERPNext?
+## Why Should I Use Owrang?

-ERPNext is a modern tool that covers not only accounting but also all other business functions, on an integrated platform.
+Owrang is a modern tool that covers not only accounting but also all other business functions, on an integrated platform.
 It has many benefits over both traditional accounting as well as ERP applications.

 ### Benefits over traditional accounting software: